Jingu Stadium: in-depth

 GETTING TICKETS

-Opening day for 2024 will be on March 29th and games are scheduled through the end of September.
-Games on the weekend (especially the rare day games), and important games toward the end of the season will likely sell out so purchase them in advance from their English ticketing site. https://www.yakult-swallows.co.jp/en/
+Opening day for 2024 will be on March 29th and the final game is currently scheduled for October 2nd (There were a few rainouts earlier in the season, so they were all rescheduled to late September-early October).
+Games on the weekend, and important games toward the end of the season will likely sell out so purchase them in advance from their English ticketing site. https://www.yakult-swallows.co.jp/en/

-For weekday games, tickets tend to be left over (except during the summer school break from late July to end of August).
-Tickets can be purchased on game day at the office next to gate 8 if they are still remaining.
+For weekday games earlier in the season, tickets tend to be left over.
+They can be purchased on game day at the office next to gate 8 if they are still remaining.

 For the 2024 season, the ticket price will be tiered to four different price categories depending on expected demand, "Super Value", "Value", "Standard" and "Premier".

-”CREW価格” refers to the discount given for members of the Swallows fan club ("Swallows CREW")
+On the Japanese website a category ”CREW価格” also appears, referring to the discount given for members of the Swallows fan club ("Swallows CREW")

-For example, S Reserved will be 5,200 JPY on the Super Value days, but 6,400 JPY on the Premier days, such as the opening day.
+S Reserved will start at 5,200 JPY on the Super Value days, but 6,400 JPY on the Premier days, such as the opening day.

-In addition, there is dynamic pricing meaning that the same tickets could increase substantially as availability becomes limited.
+In addition, there is dynamic pricing meaning that cost could increase substantially as availability becomes limited.

-While I understand the club wants to maximize its profits, this has resulted in less transparency in the pricing and has discouraged me from going to Jingu at the last minute.
+While I understand the club wants to maximize its profits, less transparency in the pricing has discouraged me from planning a visit at the last minute.

 STADIUM TICKET OFFICE